gatsbyjs/store.gatsbyjs.org/README.md

 &nbsp; <!-- leave this here to avoid smashing the text against the summary -->

-International shipments can take up to 6 weeks to be delivered. 😱 Tracking updates may not always show up in real time on your tracking link.
+International shipments can take up to 6 weeks to be delivered. 😱 Tracking updates may not always show up in real-time on your tracking link.
 If you still have not received your order at the end of 6 weeks, please let us know by sending an email to team@gatsbyjs.com, and we'll see how we can help!

 </details>